“This call is being recorded for Quality Assurance...”

 Not only are all parties accountable, they are also satisfied.
 Overall satisfaction has greatly improved for patients, physicians and employees.

 Recording conversations with patients is not only used as evidence for ensuring standards are being enforced, but also to evaluate areas of improvement.
 Employee training improves as a result, because you’re able to record all interactions for educational purposes.
-Several organizations using Trace have discovered that in many conversations, staff was not communicating as well as they could have, identifying areas of opportunity to improve.
+Several organizations using the Trace platform have discovered that in many conversations, staff was not communicating as well as they could have, identifying areas of opportunity to improve.
 Management can use these conversations for educational purposes, alongside showing better ways to communicate with patients.

 Here’s what one Director of Patient Access had to say about it…